melnik909/ui-atoms/README.md

 # ui-atoms

+## what's the repository about?
+This repository is my knowledge store.
+All my development process will be saved here.

 ## Why I use prefixes such as ra-, uia-, etc
 I want to separate atoms by meaning that it would be cleaner and developers could understand what an atom's purpose is.
 I separated atoms into the following groups:
 * ra-* — atoms reset default styles